phenotype-labs/ray-tracer/docs/src/Interesting/BOUNDING_SPHERES.md

 ## Overview

 Bounding spheres are fundamental geometric primitives used in ray tracing and collision detection.
-Unlike axis-aligned bounding boxes (AABBs), spheres provide a rotation-invariant bound that can be more efficient for certain types of geometry and transformations.
+Unlike [[AABB|axis-aligned bounding boxes]], spheres provide a rotation-invariant bound that can be more efficient for certain types of geometry and transformations.
+While [[AABB|AABBs]] are the standard for [[BVH]] construction, spheres excel in scenarios requiring rotation invariance.

 ## Mathematical Definition